gl-vis/gl-surface3d/README.md

 ### `surface.bounds`
 A pair of 3D arrays representing the lower/upper bounding box for the surface plot.

+### `surface.clipBounds`

+A pair of arrays which bound the coordinates of the surface plot in 3D.

 ## License
 MIT License.